The Best $600 Home Office PC Build – February 2026

 The DIY vs. Pre-Built Question

 In addition to the DIY PC build we profile in this guide, you may wish to consider the pre-built mini PC we list as an alternative.
-It offers similar performance and takes up just a fraction of the space.
+It offers much better performance and takes up just a fraction of the space.
 The tradeoff is that it can’t be upgraded with new CPUs or video cards, but for home office use, it’s actually quite amazing, and honestly our top pick unless you’re a hobbyist.

 Parting Thoughts